gctools-outilsgc/profile-docs/src/docs/en/profile/logic.md

 #### Organization

 By default, everyone is a part of the "Global Organization" when a profile is created.
-This default organizaiton contains everyone who is not directly associated to a specific organization.
+This default organization contains everyone who is not directly associated to a specific organization.

 **You can:**
 * Join an organization directly without identifying a supervisor.
 This will list you as in the organization's Default Team.